Clay Creek (Niobrara River tributary)

 Clay Creek is a 1.29 mi long second-order tributary to the Niobrara River in Holt County, Nebraska.

+Course

 Clay Creek is formed at the confluence of East and West Branch Clay Creek about 0.5 mile west-northwest of Clay Creek School in Holt County and then flows north-northeast to join the Niobrara River about 0.5 mile southeast of Tienkin Ranch.

 Watershed

 Clay Creek drains 6.73 sqmi of area, receives about 24.3 in/year of precipitation, and is about 4.73% forested.